StarControlGalCiv/GalCiv3StarControl/README.md

 ## Star Control 2 scenario

-Ur-Quan Kzer-Za and Ur-Quan Kohr-Ah are at permanent war with each other.
-While the last war was won by the Kzer-Za using the Sa-Matra battle platform, in this war Kzer-Za avoid using the Sa-Matra.
-Most likely outcome is victory by the Kohr-Ah.
+Ur-Quan Kzer-Za and Ur-Quan Kohr-Ah are at permanent war with each other, termed the second Doctrinal Conflict.
+While the last war was won by the Kzer-Za using the Sa-Matra battle platform, in this war Kzer-Za avoid using the Sa-Matra or even its Battle Thralls.
+Most likely outcome is victory by the Kohr-Ah, though neither outcome is desireable to other races.

 Sa-Matra is owned by Ur-Quan Kzer-Za and is unable to move until Ur-Quan Kohr-Ah are defeated.